FalsePattern/LightingOverhaul/docs/SETUP_DEV_WORKSPACE.md

 #####You're in!
 Have fun!
 Don't go too crazy, and be sure to add an [issue](https://github.com/CptSpaceToaster/CptsModdingLight/issues) if you think you found a new one.

-Feel free to contact me on the [forums](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/wip-mods/1445251-1-7-2-beta-wip-colored-light-progress-and), here on github, and in the #MinecraftForge IRC on esper.net.
+Feel free to contact me on the [forums](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/wip-mods/2993392-colored-light-continuation), or here on github.

-Also... we registered #ColoredLightCore as well, so it would probably be good if you asked direct questions there instead.
-Have a great day!